rafael-neri/GitSync/README.md

 ## Usage

-First downlload the script `gitsync.sh` and now create a file named `cupcake.sync` (for example).
+First downlload the script `bash gitsync.bash` and now create a file named `cupcake.sync` (for example).
 Now edit this file and add the following to it:

 ````
 repoDir="" #The directory of repositories you wish to sync
 logFile="" #The file you wish to log to, set to `NONE` if you don't want logging
 ````

+Now run `bash gitsync.bash cupcake.sync`.

 ## Dependancies